Program Overview

-Velma’s House is a low-barrier space, meaning guests are not required to be sober during their visit.
-However, everyone is expected to contribute to an overall feeling of safety.
+Velma’s House is a low-barrier space, and all community members are asked to follow safety agreements while in the space.
 While Velma’s House does not offer housing of any type, guests may visit as often as they like.
-The duration of each visit is determined at intake, and is dependent on needs.
-Folks who are in need of prompt or urgent medical care, psychiatric care or who are displaying violence in or around the building will be referred to a more appropriate service.
+The duration of each visit is determined upon arrival, and is dependent on needs.
+Folks who are in need of prompt or urgent medical care, or who display violence in or around the building will be referred to a more appropriate service.

 Mission Statement